Inklingo

 verbA2general

-Use 'marchar' when referring to the action of walking in an organized procession or march, often by military personnel or demonstrators.
+Use 'marchar' when you want to emphasize the action of walking in an organized group or procession, rather than the event itself.

 A line of three cartoon figures, perhaps soldiers or scouts, walking in step with determined expressions.